ideas/guides/style/nodejs/README.md

   - Never use `eval()` on a string, it opens too many vulnerabilities.

+  - Do not unnecessarily escape characters in strings.
+Backslashes harm readability, thus they should only be present when necessary.

+    ```javascript
+    const foo = '\'this\' is "quoted"';
+    const foo = `'this' is "quoted"`;
+    ```

 ## Functions

   - Use function declarations instead of function expressions.
 Function declarations are named, so they're easier to identify in call stacks.
 Also, the whole body of a function declaration is hoisted, whereas only the reference of a function expression is hoisted.
-This rule makes it possible to always use Arrow Functions in place of function expressions.
+This rule makes it possible to always use arrow functions in place of function expressions.

     ```javascript
     function foo() {